Canada, US make progress in trade talks but no deal yet

-Canada's ambassador to Washington says the U.S. and Canada have made a lot of progress in free trade talks but there is no deal.
+Canada's ambassador to Washington said the U.S. and Canada have made a lot of progress in free trade talks but there is no deal yet.

-Ambassador David McNaughton said Sunday evening in Ottawa there are a couple of tough issues left to resolve.
-McNaughton says he isn't sure if they will reach an agreement by Monday but that he's cautiously optimistic.
+Ambassador David MacNaughton said Sunday evening in Ottawa there are a couple of tough issues left to resolve.
+MacNaughton said he isn't sure if they will reach an agreement by Monday but said he's cautiously optimistic.

 Continue Reading Below